mahuntington/panpsychism/unit_01/w02d04/homework/README_memory.md

 <hr>

 - `makeAndDisplayTiles()`
+	- it should clear whatever text was in the `info` div from the last game that was played
+	- this function should empty the container that will hold the gameboard tiles (clearing it from the previous game that was played)
 	- it should create 10 new game tiles (you will want to use a loop to create these tiles)
 		- give them the class 'column'
 		- give them a 'data-value' attribute from each element of your tiles array.
 Ex: The output for an 'A' tile will look like ` <div class="column" data-value="A"></div> `
+		- add the game tiles to the board
 		- it should add click events to each of the gameboard tiles
 			- Each click event should call the makePlay function passing it the tile that was clicked.
 Strong hint: the tile that was clicked is `this` tile . . .
 Can you pass `this` as a parameter to the makePlay function?
 Test it out.
-		- add the game tiles to the board
-	- it should clear the text in the `info` div
-	- this function should empty the container that will hold the gameboard tiles

 **Commit 3** <br>
 <hr>